AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/create-standardized-naming-conventions.md

 It’s always best to keep page names consistent across the platform as well (or screen names for apps).
 For example, you can set "property:section:sub section:sub sub section:unique page name" into a variable/dimension.
 If all of these are separate fields in your data layer, you could even build the page name directly in your JS file/Launch.
 Having all these elements set in their own dimensions as well can help you to break down specific properties or areas of your site/app more easily, and better understand traffic and flows.

-Anything that makes it easier for users to find and understand the data, including something as simple as naming conventions, will increase the usage of Adobe Analytics and deliver better insights for the business.
+Anything that makes it easier for users to find and understand the data, including something as simple as naming conventions, will increase the usage of [!DNL Adobe] [!DNL Analytics] and deliver better insights for the business.

 ## Authors